 I like this around the ear style for the ease of use for taking it on and off.
 Just make sure to put it on after your helmet or it will get stuck in between all the straps if you want to take it off during the ride.

-I personally like these face masks from this Etsy store recommended by a friend.
+- I have a few face masks from the KFashionShop Etsy store recommended by a friend.
 I find that I can wear it for longer without being bothered much.
 After wearing the surgical masks more often for months, I got tired of the factory/hospital smell of them.

 The best face covering style for biking and exercising is the kind that wraps around the ears like the surgical masks and has the metal prong to shape it to your face (and keep your glasses from fogging).
 I also like the styles where you tie it around the back of your head and can drop it down around your neck or untie it when not using it.
 It depends on the weather and how hard you’re pushing on your bike ride.
 Many of the options I’ve shared can also be DIY’d to be worn around the ears if you have hair ties, rubber bands, or some other strap material.